2014 Portuguese Socialist Party prime ministerial primary

-The 2014 Portuguese Socialist Party prime ministerial primary was held on 28 September 2014 and was the first primary open for non members of the Socialist Party and it elected the party's candidate for Prime Minister for the 2015 general election.
-It's the first time in Portugal that a party has an open primary.
-There were only two candidates running, António José Seguro current general secretary of the party and António Costa current mayor of Lisbon.
+The 2014 Socialist Party prime ministerial primary elections was held on 28 September 2014, the first primary open for non-members of the Socialist Party (PS).
+It elected the party's candidate for Prime Minister of Portugal in the 2015 legislative election.
+It was the first time in Portugal that a party had an open primary.
+There were only two candidates running: António José Seguro, the incumbent secretary-general of the party, and António Costa, the mayor of Lisbon.
 António Costa won the primary by a landslide, achieving about 68% of the votes against the 32% of António José Seguro.

 After the first results were announced, Seguro conceded defeat and resigned as Secretary-General of the Party.

 Background

 Following the narrow victory of the Socialist Party over the coalition between the PSD and the CDS-PP in the European elections on 25 May 2014, many Socialist Party members and supporters considered the result a disappointment and many blamed Seguro for not being a real alternative to the Prime Minister Pedro Passos Coelho (PSD).
 On 27 May, António Costa announced that he would seek the leadership of the Socialist Party.

 António José Seguro refused to initiate a leadership contest and accused António Costa of being an opportunist who had broken the deal the two made in early 2013, when António Costa was considering challenging Seguro.

 After a bitter meeting of the party leadership members, António Costa included, it was agreed to call a primary election open to supporters of the Socialist Party that would elect the party's candidate for Prime Minister for the following legislative elections in October 2015.